-The first is called firm aspiration.
+The first is called firm conviction or firm aspiration.
 “Aspiration” is a strong word for a wish and is defined as being firmly convinced of the benefits of a goal and the drawbacks of not achieving it, so the aspiration to attain is cannot be swayed or turned back.
 When we read about the various states of mind we want to achieve with our Buddhist practice, the presentation will nearly always first give the benefits of achieving it and the drawbacks of not.
 These are important to study.
 Shantideva follows this format in his text, the first chapter of which is on bodhichitta.
 We become convinced of the benefits of having this state of mind, and this gives us strength and makes us happy to work for it.
 Whenever we get discouraged, it’s good to remind ourselves of the benefits of what we’re aiming to achieve.

 Next is steadfastness or self-confidence.
 “Steadfastness” means to be steady and persevere in the practice, which comes from examining if we’re able to achieve the goal we want, and becoming convinced that we are.
 With self-confidence, then, we apply ourselves steadily, even if progress goes up or down, which is the reality of what happens.
 Some days will go great, and others will be awful.
 Some days we’ll be raring to go, and others we won’t want to practice at all.
 But if we become convinced of the benefits, if we have perseverance, which is described as being like a suit of armor, then we’ll think, “It doesn’t matter.
 I don’t care if it goes up or down, I’m just going to continue every day steadily.
 I know that eventually, it is possible to achieve my goal.”